-In addition to live TV, Sling has a Cloud DVR feature that lets viewers record their favorite shows to watch later.
-The service also offers some ability to rewind a show and watch older programs on demand.
-Sling TV packages include some local networks, ESPN and a bundle of favorites, channels such as AMC, A&E, Food Network, HGTV, Lifetime and the Disney Channel, as well as RedZone from the NFL Network.
+In addition to live TV, Sling has a Cloud DVR feature that lets viewers record 50 hours of their favorite shows to watch later (though major competitors do this better).
+Sling TV offers the ability to rewind a show and watch select programs on demand.
+Sling TV packages include some local networks (in select markets), and includes ESPN.
+The service recently added new features to make watching sports live streams even easier.

 After signing up for Sling TV, you'll need only to download the app to any of the many devices supported by the service.